BBN-Q/libaps2/doc/installation.rst

 APS module to the trigger module.

 Each module in an APS2 system acts as an independent network endpoint.
 The modules communicate with a host computer via a UDP interface over 1GigE.
+The APS2 will not negotiate down to 100Mb or 10Mb so ensure you have an appropriate switch and patch cable.
 To ensure high-bandwidth throughput, it is important that the APS2 and the host computer not be separated by too many network hops.
 If possible, locate the host and APS2 on a common switch or router [#f1]_.

 While the APS can run in a standalone configuration, we recommend running with a 10 MHz (+7 dBm) external reference (square wave or sine wave).
 This